mtopircean/essential-oils/README.md

 6. Search patient in the database(search_patient())
 * Similar to the function allowing to search for a product, this function allows the user to search a patient in the database
 * Result is returned in table format using tabulate
-* User can input partialy the name of the patient and still be able to return the results containing it.
-This was choosen vs. a fixed and strict use of the exact name in order to allow more flexibility to the user and less room for error.
+* User can input partially the name of the patient and still be able to return the results containing it.
+This was chosen vs. a fixed and strict use of the exact name in order to allow more flexibility to the user and less room for error.

 EXAMPLE OF FUNCTION RUNNING:
 ![Alt text](/readme/videos/search-patient.gif)